McLaren M23D (1976) Japanese GP

 This model has been handcrafted and assembled in our workshops using detailed colour and material specifications supplied directly from the McLaren Automotive, and our own CAD data created through digital scanning of an original car.
 Furthermore, it has undergone detailed scrutiny by both engineering and design teams to ensure complete accuracy of representation.

 The McLaren M23D is limited to 199 pieces.

-Please note that the images above do not contain certain sponsor graphics due to advertising regulations.
-These logos can be featured on the model.
+Please note that the images do not contain tobacco sponsor graphics due to licensing restrictions agreed with the manufacturer.
+These logos can be featured on the physical model.
 Please contact our sales team to see fully detailed photos of the McLaren M23D.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.

 In order for us to create your bespoke model, you will need to choose 4 extra options.
 Paint colour, interior colour, wheel style and caliper colour.